Agoric/agoric-sdk/README.md

 This drastic reduction in latency is significant when the Vats are far away from each other, and the inter-Vat communication delay is large.
-The SwingSet container does not yet provide a "Comms Vat" to enable off-host messaging, but once that is implemented, promise pipelining will make a big difference.
+The SwingSet container does not yet provide complete facilities for off-host messaging, but once that is implemented, promise pipelining will make a big difference.

 ## Presence Identity Comparison